WordPress/gutenberg/packages/env/README.md

 <br/><br/><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>

-## The Configuration File
+## Additional Configuration and Running with Multiple Plugins/Themes

-You may also specify a configuration file for `wp-env`.
-This can be useful for loading other themes and plugins that you are developing simultaneously.
-The script will attach the specified theme and plugin directories as volumes on the docker container so that changes you make to them exist in the WordPress instance.
+`wp-env` also supports a configuration file.
+At the moment, this is only used for loading extra themes and plugins that you may be developing together with your main one.
+The script will attach the specified theme and plugin directories as volumes on the docker containers so that changes you make to them exist in the WordPress instance.

 ### Example:
-The config file is plain JSON with the name `wp-env.json`.
-The format of the file looks like this:

 `wp-env.json`
 ```json